Table of Contents

 As a result, U.S. lenders should not incur any fees by lending on Kiva Zip.

-Lenders outside the United States may be charged a fee to convert their local currency into U.S. dollars, Kiva's working currency.
+Lenders outside the U.S. may be charged a fee to convert their local currency into U.S. dollars, Kiva's working currency.

 Questions For and About Kiva Zip Borrowers